Sesquipedalian/transmission-uebersicht/README.md

 	1. Visit it in Safari and save the password in your keychain.
 	2. Refresh this widget in Übersicht.
 	3. When prompted, allow Übersicht to access the keychain item.
-3. To control Transmission, enable and use the Interaction Shortcut setting in Übersicht's preferences.
+3. To control Transmission, enable and use the Interaction Shortcut in Übersicht's preferences.

 ## Troubleshooting
 If the prompt to allow Übersicht to access the keychain item does not appear as expected, you can manually grant Übersicht the necessary permission: